 - 1. DO NOT SIMPLY PLACE THIS FOLDER IN ALPHABETICAL ORDER! - 2.
-Look at the physical record.
-Does it belong to a file before or after it?
-Look for a name in cc lists, or in references within the correspondence that would explain its inclusion at this point in the record. - 3.
-Compare the physical record to the microfilm.
+Look at the physical record. - a) Does it belong to a record before or after it? - b) Look for the name in cc lists, or in references within the correspondence that would explain its inclusion at this point in the record.